SGNovice/Disease-detection-using-chest-xrays/README.md

 * Resize: to a size of 224 by 224 to match our densenet model input size
 * Random Horizontal Flip
 * Random Vertical Flip
-* Conversion To Pytorch floatTensor type
-This minimalistic approach was our shot at preserving as much information that would be clinically relevant for diagnosing our target conditions.
+* Conversion To Pytorch floatTensor type: This minimalistic approach was our shot at preserving as much information that would be clinically relevant for diagnosing our target conditions.

 ### Modelling
 We had a run with densenet161, and resNext50 during our model staging to assess and compare performances, before finally settling with densenet161.